Chronic Pancreatitis: Pain Management

 Pain may decrease as the damaged pancreas loses its ability to produce enzymes.
 But it may take years for the pancreas to stop producing enzymes.
 In many people, this process never occurs.

 If you are having debilitating pain from chronic pancreatitis, you may be referred to a pain clinic.

 Treatment for pain includes avoiding alcohol, eating a low-fat diet, using pain medicine, and in some cases taking enzyme pills to help rest your pancreas.

 - Analgesics.
 You may be able to help your pain with over-the-counter pain medicines like acetaminophen, aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
-If over-the-counter pain medicines don't control your pain, you may need to have your doctor prescribe an opiate pain reliever.
+Be safe with medicines.
+Read and follow all instructions on the label.
+If over-the-counter pain medicines don't control your pain, you may need to have your doctor prescribe an opioid pain reliever.

 - Tricyclic antidepressants.
 These medicines (such as amitriptyline or imipramine) may help people sleep and cope with pain and depression.

 - Pancreatic enzyme supplements.
 People can take oral enzyme supplements, which may reduce pain in some people, particularly those who have mild or moderate disease.